eli-rodriguezperez/web/content/posts/lorcana-green-blue-probabilities/lorcana-green-blue-probabilities.en.md

 ## Introduction

 Hello GB friends, I'm Seven.
-I wanted to write an article on probabilities for certain decisions that are common on Green Blue.
+I wanted to write an article on probabilities for certain decisions that are common in Green Blue.
 I've been playing ramp decks (mainly DKP RB), a couple of sets, and with these kind of decks relying so much on chance to draw ramp and some key cards, I believe that is key to delegate certain decisions to probability.

 I like to think about a card game as you would for a chess game for the most part.
 There is an opening phase, in which you have to already have the lines memorized, because if you start improvising and your oponent knows the correct line you're probably already lost, or at least on a big disadvantage; A midgame, in which you try to develop your game plan; and a late game, in which a single decision is game deciding.
 In card games you don't always have the same pieces in hand, nor does your oponent, so a chess opening would more correctly relate to a matchup opening.
-After going on a tangent for a bit, what I want to say with this is the less decisions you have to improvise before entering midgame the most consistent you can make your gameplan and even convert more games into victories.
+This is really important as we want to consistently have the correct pieces for the right matchups.
+What I want to say with this is the less decisions you have to make before entering midgame, the most consistent you can make your gameplan.
+This is why the correct Altering decisions can make us have better hands and convert more games into victories.

-For the most part I want to present the data and then my conclusions as to why I decide to Alter a certain way based on the data.
-This way you can see my interpretation of the data, which can obviously be wrong and I invite anybody that can refute it with data to do so.
+For the most part I just want to present the data and then my conclusions as to why I decide to Alter a certain way based on the data in the end.
+This way you can see my interpretation of the data, which can obviously be wrong, and I invite anybody that can refute it with data to do so.
 I tried to double check everything that I am writing here.

 ## Concept glosary

 During this article I will use a shorthand for certain concepts that encompass groups of cards, I want to use this section to explain what those mean.

 - _Ramp_: _Ramp_ would include tipo and sail.
 We would have 8 targets for a ramp card.
+- _DyB_: _Develop your Brain_.
 - _Clara7_: Just big Clarabelle.
 - _Clara3_: 3 cost Clarabelle.
 4 targets.
 - _Clara1_: 1 cost Clarabelle.
 4 targets.